 Comprehensive Emergency Services

 The Garden City Fire Department was established in 1962, and serves the citizens of Garden City from a central station on Middlebelt at Dawson.
-The department is directed by Fire Chief Catherine Harman and is comprised of 21 full-time firefighter-paramedics divided up into 3 platoons who work 24-hour shifts in rotation with each other.
+The department is directed by Fire Chief Randy Keen and is comprised of 21 full-time firefighter-paramedics divided up into 3 platoons who work 24-hour shifts in rotation with each other.
 Three Captains are second in command.
 They along with our Lieutenants oversee day-to-day emergency operations.

 The traditional focal point of the Fire Department of operations, Fire Suppression remains an important component of the services we provide.
 Firefighters train regularly and maintain modern equipment for handling fire emergencies, although they account for less than 20 percent of our emergency run volume.
 Our capabilities have been significantly enhanced over the past 10 years through the acquisition of a 2023 Sutphen custom-built 75' quint aerial truck that allows us to rapidly reach the second and third floors of houses and commercial buildings throughout our community.
 Our 2013 Sutphen custom-built engine includes firefighting foam capability, which proves highly effective in extinguishing fires more quickly and with less water damage.